ghc-proposals/ghc-proposals/proposals/0000-overloaded-bracket.rst

 .. contents::

 This proposal is about making quotation brackets polymorphic.
-The motivation is so that quotes can be used without being tied to the ``Q`` monad.
+The motivation is so that quotes can be used without being tied to the ``Q`` monad and to enable effects during code generation.

 Motivation